-Glassdoor is an employer review site with salary tools and a free job board.
-It’s best for businesses focused on employer branding and encouraging job seekers to join them.
+Glassdoor is an employer review site that includes salary tools and a free job board.
+It’s best for businesses focused on employer branding and encouraging job seekers to apply.
 In comparison, Indeed is a free job board that provides employer reviews and salary tools.
-It’s best for those with open positions they need to fill.
+It’s best for businesses that need to fill open positions quickly.

 How We Evaluated Glassdoor vs. Indeed